 Summer is synonymous with music festivals, family festivals and the sorts of pop-up, weekend-long events that you can lose yourself in (we’re thinking in a good way here – long-lasting enrichment as well as hedonistic times – honest guv).
-Here’s our guide to the best festival experiences taking place in a field or on the streets near you.
+Here’s our guide to the best summer festivals and experiences taking place in a field or on the streets near you.

 Here are our picks